LehuaRyon/rpn_calculator/README.md

 3. Navigate to the project directory: `cd rpn_calculator`
 4. Install dependencies: `npm install`
 5. Run: `npm start`
-6. Enter RPN expressions when prompted and press enter to see the result.
+6. Enter RPN expressions when prompted (each character needs to be separated by a space) and press enter to see the result.
 7. Enter `q` to exit the calculator
+8. Enter `c` to clear the result, `stack`, in the calculator

+-

-# Trade-offs, anything you left out, or done differently more time
+# Trade-offs, anything I left out, or done differently more time

 - Trying to figure out how to exit the app with `CTL^D`
 - Adding in more operators such as `()`